mohBgz/KeyLogger-WebSockets/README.md

 # KeyLogger-WebSockets

-## Building a keystroke logger using web sockets

 ### Description

+#### ___Building a keystroke logger using web sockets___

-This project is made to simulate a keylog spyware, made for educational purposes only!
-The `client.py` is the spyware meant to be executed on the victim's machine, which will send all keystrokes to the attacker's server.
+This project is designed to simulate keylogging spyware for educational purposes only.
+The ***[client.py](./client.py)*** is the spyware intended to run on the victim's machine, which captures and sends all keystrokes to the attacker's server using WebSockets for communication.

 ## Table of Contents
 - [Description](#description)